expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 ### `InAppPurchases.setPurchaseListener(callback: (result: QueryResponse) => void)`

 Sets a callback that handles incoming purchases.
-This must be done before any calls to `purchaseItemAsync` are made.
-Otherwise, those transactions will be lost.
+This must be done before any calls to `purchaseItemAsync` are made, otherwise those transactions will be lost.
 You should **set the purchase listener globally**, and not inside a specific screen, to ensure that you receive incomplete transactions, subscriptions, and deferred transactions.

 Purchases can either be instantiated by the user (via `purchaseItemAsync`) or they can come from subscription renewals or unfinished transactions on iOS (e.g. if your app exits before `finishTransactionAsync` was called).